usmanmughal11/i2c-library/docs/components/icon-button.md

 Icons buttons are simple, icon-only buttons that can be used for actions and in toolbars.

-For a full list of icons that come bundled with Shoelace, refer to the [icon component](/components/icon).
+For a full list of icons that come bundled with i2c-Library, refer to the [icon component](/components/icon).

 ```html preview
 <i2c-icon-button name="gear" label="Settings"></i2c-icon-button>